aqibsaeed/Elasticsearch-Client/README.md

-# Elastic-Search-Client
+### Elasticsearch Client

-Elasticsearch client in C# for quick experimentation
+Elasticsearch client written in C# for quick testing of analyzers and calculation of evaulation metrics by matching against ground truth documents.

+### Dependencies
+* NEST
+* Newtonsoft Json